Tag Archives: negotiation

 • Bolstering range includes the target point value as the bottom of the range and an aspirational value as the top of the range.

-This strategy usually yields generous counteroffers and higher settlement prices, and is recommended based on their research.
+This strategy usually yields generous counteroffers and higher settlement prices: Recommended approach.

 • Backdown range features the target point value as the upper end of the range and a concession value as the lower offer.

-This approach often leads to accepting the lower value and is not recommended.
+This approach often leads to accepting the lower value: Not recommended.

 • Bracketing range spans the target point offer and often has neutral settlement outcomes for the offer-maker.

-This tactic provides some relational benefits because they were seen as less aggressive.
+This tactic provides some relational benefits because it can be perceived by co-negotiators as more collaborative and less aggressive.

 Martin Schweinsberg